 AJ joined Watsi on March 12th, 2013.
-Six years ago, AJ became the 109th member to automatically support a new Watsi patient every month.
-Since then, 5,723 more people have become monthly donors!
-AJ's most recent donation traveled 8,500 miles to support Irshad, a baby boy from Kenya, to fund anorectoplasty surgery.
+Nine years ago, AJ joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+AJ's most recent donation traveled 1,900 miles to support Michael, a precious 20-month-old baby from Haiti, to fund the costs for heart surgery.